hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_5/conversations_and_dialogues/403_xi_xv_from_the_diary_of_a_disciple.md

 Disciple: Yes, so I have heard.

-At the request of Swamiji, the disciple partook of some Prasâda (consecrated food), and left for Calcutta late in the evening; he was deeply thinking over the message of fearlessness that he had heard from the lips of the inspired teacher — "I am free!"
+At the request of Swamiji, the disciple partook of some Prasāda (consecrated food), and left for Calcutta late in the evening; he was deeply thinking over the message of fearlessness that he had heard from the lips of the inspired teacher — "I am free!"
 "I am free!"